HyperspaceMadness/Mega_Bezel/README.md

 - **3D Radius** - Radius for the sphere the 3D projection is done on, values from 1-4 then to be useful
 - **3D View Distance** - This is the distance of the virtual camera from the Sphere
 - **3D Tilt Angle Y** - Vertical Tilt, with split screen this will tilt both screens towards or away from the center
-- **CRT Curvature Scale Multiplier** - This allows increasing or decreasing the curvature of the crt image while the bezel and black edge stays the same
+- **CRT Curvature Scale Multiplier** - This allows reducing the curvature of the crt image to reduce Moire artifacts or just give a flat look while the bezel and black edge stays the same

 -----------------------------------------------------------------------------------------------
 **[ ANTI-FLICKER ]:**